taca/no_idn_validator/README.md

 (Yes, I feel it is somewhat negative idea as fo I18N, but sadly it is still needed by "the real world" yet.)

-* License
+# License

-License is the same as Contao; GNU LGPL 3 or later.
+License is the same as Contao Open Source CMS; GNU LGPL 2 or later.